SergiMiami/BitcoinHack2019/Properties.md

 -Spin up your own mining full node - Go straight to BraiinsOS

 -Runaway deflation in your country due to GovCorp Bank negligence (Go to LocalBitcoins)

+Pieces:

+Trezor - Hardware wallet, from the folks that brought you Slush AntPool

+Casascius Coin - The legendary original "Physical Bitcoin"

+OpenDime - The first Bitcoin Bearer Bond

+ColdCard - The first PSBT (BIP178) Hardware Wallet, can be used offline